-We show the placements of the paths of $ N(C_0) \cap S$ on the crown and first branch.
-We place the paths of $S- N(C_0)$ on branches below that first branch.
+The paths of $ N(C_0) \cap S$ will lie on the crown and first branch.
+The paths of $S- N(C_0)$ will lie on branches below that first branch.
 By (\ref{e:neighborhood-inclusion}), the vertices of $N(C_0) \cap S$ can be partitioned into two sets $D_1$ and $ D_2$ such that $s_i$ is in $D_i$ and dominates every vertex in $D_i - s_i$.
 Now, we claim that